walasek/node-modularity/README.md

 webhooks.debug();
 ```

+The library will take care of constructing and initializing your modules in the proper order (by resolving dependencies as a graph).
+It also enables proper teardown by reversing the order of module initialization.

 ## Features and remarks

 - Modules will be reused by default, so if you declare 5 modules that depend on another module then 6 modules will be constructed in total.